isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 <div style="background-color: white;">
 <br/>
 <img style="width:70%" src="/images/vol-10-issue-1/folktales/Pang_Tao_long.jpg">
 <i>Pang Tao (Flat Peaches): Eight Fairies Festival</i>.
 The accordion book resembles a scroll when not folded.
 The transformation from Chinese scroll to accordion can be made by folding the scroll to form separate folios.
-Unlike the scroll books, which are awkward to unroll whenever one needs to examine a particular section of text, the accordion format makes it easier for the reader to sift through the text.</div>
+Unlike scroll books, which are awkward to unroll whenever one needs to examine a particular section of text, the accordion format makes it easier for the reader to sift through the text.</div>

 <i>Pang Tao (Flat Peaches): Eight Fairies Festival</i> (1900–1950) is one of the few titles in the ACL collection that is bound in an accordion format. <i>Pang Tao</i> is a Chinese folktale that portrays these legendary characters: Hsi Wang-Mu, renowned for her famously sweet and delicious <i>pang tao</i> (peaches), and the legendary Eight Immortals of Chinese mythology.
 This bilingual book (English and Chinese) tells of the origins of the immortals and how they embarked on their journeys towards deity-hood.